jprante/elasticsearch-knapsack/README.rst

    curl -XPOST 'localhost:9200/test/test/_import'

 Knapsack does not delete or overwrite data by default.
-But ou can use the parameter `createIndex` with the value `false` to allow indexing to indexes that exist.
+But you can use the parameter `createIndex` with the value `false` to allow indexing to indexes that exist.

 When importing, you can map your indexes or index/types to your favorite ones.